 Constructive anger,” the demon said, her voice dripping sarcasm.

 Also known as passion,” I said quietly.
 “Passion has overthrown tyrants and freed prisoners and slaves.
 Passion has brought justice where there was savagery.
 Passion has created freedom where there was nothing but fear.
-Passion has helped souls rise from the ashes of their horrible lives and build something better, stronger, more beautiful.” ― Jim Butcher,
+Passion has helped souls rise from the ashes of their horrible lives and build something better, stronger, more beautiful.” ― Jim Butcher, White Night

 The thistle was collected from Annaholty bog, near Newport, Tipperary and the beautiful rose was found close by thriving in the hedgerow.